FAQs

 Music Therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.
-Music Therapy is an established health profession in which music is used within a therapeutic relationship to address physical, emotional, cognitive, and social needs of individuals.
-After assessing the strengths and needs of each client, the qualified music therapist provides the indicated treatment including creating, singing, moving to, and/or listening to music.
+Music is used within a therapeutic relationship to address physical, emotional, cognitive, and social needs of individuals.
+Treatment includes creating, singing, moving to, and/or listening to music.
 Through musical involvement in the therapeutic context, clients' abilities are strengthened and transferred to other areas of their lives.
-Music therapy also provides avenues for communication that can be helpful to those who find it difficult to express themselves in words.
-Research in music therapy supports its effectiveness in many areas such as: overall physical rehabilitation and facilitating movement, increasing people's motivation to become engaged in their treatment, providing emotional support for clients and their families, and providing an outlet for expression of feelings.

 Adapted piano lessons are typically taught by board-certified music therapists experienced in working with people who have special needs.
 Focused on establishing a solid foundation in music theory, ear training, and performance, therapists use adapted approaches and material to foster success.
 Examples of adapted approaches include: Utilizing sticker charts to encourage appropriate behavior, singing versus speaking directions, scheduling short breaks throughout lessons, and facing the piano and piano bench away from the audience during a performance.
 Examples of adapted material include: Providing simplified music arrangements, and covering pictures printed in music books to increase focus.